Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 5.3.2.1 Choosing between BIBTEX and biblatex

-LATEX has two systems for doing citations and references, BIBTEX (old) and biblatex (new): both of them use the same file format, also called BIBTEX.
-Both support the four common ways of indicating a citation: author-year, numeric, abbreviated alphabetic, and footnoted; plus a wide range of others.
+LATEX has two systems for doing citations and references, BIBTEX (old) and biblatex (new): both of them use the same bibliographic file format, also called BIBTEX, for storing and managing your references.
+Both support the four common ways of indicating a citation: author-year, numeric, abbreviated alphabetic, and footnoted, plus a wide range of others.

 BIBTEX

-1. it doesn’t handle non-ASCII characters easily, so accents and non-Latin words are a problem;
+1. it doesn’t handle non-ASCII characters easily, so accents and non-Latin words or languages are a problem;

 2. the same applies to the sort-and-extract program it uses (also called bibtex)